Please contact us if you cannot find an answer to your question.

 In short: It’s faster, deeper, more accurate, better colored, and easier to use than traditional fractal apps — designed for both artists and explorers.

 With adaptive precision (32-bit, 64-bit, and 128-bit Double-Double math) plus perturbation techniques, you can currently explore magnifications up to 10¹⁶× — literally quadrillions of times deeper than the default view.
-Going forward, deeper zooming is planned. (see roadmap)
+Going forward, deeper zooming is planned. (see Roadmap)

 Yes.
 You can export captures up to 8K resolution, save them to Photos, copy them to the clipboard, print, or share directly to social apps.
 Mandelbrot Metal is designed to output professional-quality images.
 (See User Guide)